 Engineering 3+2 Programs

-In addition to Stonehill’s on-campus computer engineering and electrical engineering degrees, engineering degrees are also offered in partnership with two of our sister schools, The University of Notre Dame and King’s College.
+In addition to Stonehill’s on-campus computer engineering and electrical engineering degrees, engineering degrees are also a possibility through our partnership with two of our sister schools, The University of Notre Dame and King’s College.
 Students study three years at Stonehill for a science degree and two years at our partner school for their engineering degree.

 Selective Liberal Arts College, Nationally Ranked Research University

 The following engineering degrees are available through Stonehill’s 3+2 partnerships:

 - Aerospace Engineering (The University of Notre Dame )

 - Chemical Engineering (The University of Notre Dame )

 - Civil Engineering (The University of Notre Dame, King’s College)

 - Computer Engineering (The University of Notre Dame )

 - Electrical Engineering (The University of Notre Dame)

 - Environmental Engineering (The University of Notre Dame )

 - Mechanical Engineering (The University of Notre Dame, King’s College)

 By obtaining two degrees, students gain a more robust educational foundation that better prepares them for their graduate school ambitions and/or careers in engineering career plans.